Karpov-Ruslan/Cache/README.txt

 The first number is the number of tests
 Further as in Cache, but two numbers are added in front, whis are expected numbers in LFU cache and ideal cache

-It is expected that the files will not be moved to the project repository.
+It is expected that the files will not be moved.